mcosovic/JuliaGrid.jl/docs/src/manual/measurementModel.md

 addPmu!(system, device; bus = "Bus 1", magnitude = 1.1, angle = 0.1, varianceMagnitude = 1e-3)
 addPmu!(system, device; from = "Branch 1", magnitude = 1.0, angle = -0.2, noise = false)
 addPmu!(system, device; to = "Branch 1", magnitude = 0.9, angle = 0.0, varianceAngle = 1e-3)
+addPmu!(system, device; to = "Bus 2", magnitude = 0.95, angle = 0.1, correlated = true)
+addPmu!(system, device; to = "Bus 2", magnitude = 0.9, angle = 0.0, polar = false)

 ```

 !!! note "Info"
     While the typical understanding of a PMU encompasses a device that measures the bus voltage phasor and all branch current phasors incident to the bus, we have chosen to deconstruct this concept to offer users increased flexibility.
 As a result, our approach yields PMUs that measure individual phasors, each described with magnitude and angle, along with corresponding variances, all presented in the polar coordinate system.

-In this context, one PMU has been added to measure the bus voltage phasor at `Bus 1`, as indicated by the use of the `bus` keyword.
+In this context, three PMUs has been added to measure the bus voltage phasors at `Bus 1` and `Bus 2`, as indicated by the use of the `bus` keyword.
 Additionally, two PMUs have been introduced to measure the branch current phasors on both sides of `Branch 1` using the `from` and `to` keywords.

 The measurement values for the first and third PMUs incorporate white Gaussian noise with `varianceMagnitude` and `varianceAngle` added to the `magnitude` and `angle` values, respectively.
 It is worth noting that for the first PMU, we do not specify the `varianceAngle`, and for the third PMU, we do not specify `varianceMagnitude`, relying on their default settings, which are both equal to `1e-5`.
 In the case of the second PMU, we assume that we already possess the measurement values defined by `magnitude` and `angle`.
 This is achieved by setting `noise = false`, and the variances for this PMU also rely on their default settings.
 As a result, we observe the following outcomes:
 ```@repl addPmu